 “Our students are smart and resilient, but they are also emotionally tired.
 The demands on them, the worries, and the trauma regarding COVID and world events call for special attention to their wellness.
 They needed tools and support to empower them, particularly over the summer,” Spiller said.

-As part of that effort, the high school conducted its first-ever wellness fair on May 20 in the school cafeteria during lunchtime, complete with snacks, Be the Change t-shirts and bags, a DJ, and Bolden as the emcee.
+As part of that effort, the high school conducted its first-ever wellness fair on May 20 in the school cafeteria during lunchtime, complete with snacks, Be the Change T-shirts and bags, a DJ, and Bolden as the emcee.
 The upbeat event enabled students to visit community organizations that offered resources such as summer jobs, mental and medical health services, student wellness activities, and food and housing support to ensure basic needs.
-Traffic was nonstop at all of the information booths, and students came away with brochures, phone numbers and referrals to them through the summer.
+Traffic was heavy at all of the information booths, and students came away with brochures, phone numbers and referrals.

-“Seeing all of these tragedies, such as what is going on in Buffalo, what happened in Texas - we are seeing this in the media around us everyday.
+“Seeing all of these tragedies, such as the shootings in Buffalo, what happened in Texas - we are seeing this in the media around us everyday.
 It can be very very burdensome.
 It can make it feel like the weight of the world is on our shoulders because this is the world that we are inheriting.” - UCHS Senior Michael Simmons

 COVID-19 continues to harm humans and disrupt lives.
 It has taken a particular toll on youth mental health.
 Hospitals nationwide report alarming rates of suicidal ideation and emergency mental health hospitalizations of children and teens.

 And yet, talking about mental health and getting help when needed remains a stigma among many young people and adults in the African American community.
-Bolden, who is invited to speak to thousands of urban students every year about mental health, said such conversations can be considered taboo among the African American community.
+Bolden, who is invited to speak to thousands of urban students every year about mental health, said such conversations can be considered taboo.
 Bolden is a successful music producer and an author.
-He lost a brother to gun violence when he was nine.
+He lost a brother to gun violence when he was 9.
 And yet, he said, as an African American male, he was reluctant to get professional mental health treatment, even though he knew he was suffering from severe anxiety.
-It was not until COVID-19 hit, that he took a big step and began therapy - a decision, he said, that was life transforming.
+It was not until COVID-19 hit that he took a big step and began therapy – a decision, he said, that was life transforming.

-In May, Bolden spoke individually with UCHS freshmen, sophomore, junior and senior classes about a positive mindset and how they can drive change not only in their school, but in their personal relationships and their own motivation.
-Part of the work of being the change is first making important changes in how you see yourself and how you interact with others.
+In May, Bolden spoke individually with UCHS freshman, sophomore and junior classes about a positive mindset and how they can drive change not only in their school, but in their personal relationships and their own motivation.
+Part of the work of being the change is first making important changes in how you see yourself and how you interact with others, he said.
 When Bolden speaks with youth, he breaks the ice with fun.
 From there, he talks about how he wants them to be bold about themselves.
 He encourages young people to not let fear of what others think of them and their own doubts hold them back in reaching for dreams.
-He discusses particular social emotional skills to set boundaries with negative individuals without evoking conflict.
+He discusses particular social emotional skills to set boundaries with negative individuals without creating conflict.
 He discusses his theory of rock, paper, scissors (also the title of his book).
 Part of that involves knowing when to cut ties from negative or damaging influences, without “cutting yourself” in the process by losing your temper or worse.

 Bolden also met with the high school’s Restorative Practices Class, a group of students who are learning the social science of conflict resolution and creating positive change based on equal communication, building relationships and repairing harm.
 During that class, Bolden opened up about his own struggle with anxiety and his experience of going to a therapist.
 Students immediately responded with their own examples of how hard it is to talk about mental health and to follow through with getting help.